salekd/santa/README.md

 * use a deep learning model in **Keras** for image recognition,
 * use a serverless function deployed by **OpenFaaS**.

-The installation procedure is documented here https://github.com/salekd/santa/wiki
+The documentation for this project can be found here https://github.com/salekd/santa/wiki

 ![](https://github.com/salekd/santa/blob/master/data/examples/santa_01.png)